RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-TECHNICAL.md

 ## Are uniform-cost search and best-first search the same?

 Dijkstra’s algorithm or Uniform-cost search is Best-first search when the evaluation function is the cost of the path from the root to the current node.
 So, UCS is one of the many possible instantiations of best-first search.

+## Do I have to use every clause in a resolution proof?

+No!

+It helps to remember what a resolution proof is actually doing, rather than just thinking of symbols moving around on paper.
+You have a knowledge base which represents a lot of things you know about the world.
+For example:

+1. Bob is a cat,
+2. no cat is a dog,
+3. elephants are large,
+4. Edwina is an elephant,
+5. cats are not large,
+6. ....

+If you are trying to prove 'Bob is not a dog', then you can intuitively see that you should only need facts 1 and 2.
+If your resolution proof requires facts 3-5, something has gone wrong!

+## Can we use a clause more than once in a resolution proof?

+Yes, see answer to prior question.
+Just because you have used a fact, does not make it become less true after the fact.

+## Can we resolve more than one literals in one step?
+No, this is technically incorrect.
+Review the textbook, or see [this question](https://math.stackexchange.com/questions/1506990/logical-resolution-why-only-one-pair-of-complementary-literals-can-be-used)

+## Are starting utilities initially set to 0, or to the reward for that state?

+This is just a matter of convention.
+In an assessment we will make sure the explicitly specify what to do.

+## How should I structure a proof?

+In general if you are asked to prove $X=Y$, you generally want to prove this "in one direction", rather than "meeting in the middle".
+I.e. set up the proof in the form of a series of statements. $X=X_1, X_1=X_2, \ldots, X_2=X_n, X_n = Y$ Rather than $X=X_1, X_1=X_2, \ldots, X_{n-1}=X_n, X_n = Z$ and $Y=Y_1, Y_1=Y_2, \ldots, Y_{n-1}=Y_n, Y_n = Z$

+Why is this?
+If you are strictly proving $A=B$ and every statement is of the form of an equality, then I think it is mainly a matter of style.
+But you are often only proving $X\Rightarrow Y$, in which case $X\Rightarrow X_1, X_1\Rightarrow X_2, \ldots, X_2\Rightarrow X_n, X_n \Rightarrow Y$ is a valid proof, but the other form is not.
+(Why?
+This is left as an exercise to the reader, try to come up with a counterexample.)

+I do find sometimes it is more natural to meet in the middle somewhere, but once you have the actual links you need, it is best to rearrange into this standard form.